CPES Multidisciplinary Undergraduate degree

 - Mathematics Major

-2 possible minors: Economics (joint course with the economics major in the SESJ track) or physics (joint course with the experimental sciences major)
+2 possible minors: Economics (joint course with the economics major in the Economy, society and Law track) or physics (joint course with the experimental sciences major)

 - It is also possible to choose a cross-curriculum double major: Mathematics + Economics.

 Courses take place mainly at Mines Paris - PSL and at ENS - PSL (Jourdan Campus).
 The Observatoire de Paris - PSL hosts CPES Science students for practicums in optics.
-Courses in modern languages and economics are the same as for students in the SESJ track.
+Courses in modern languages and economics are the same as for students in the Economy, society and Law track.

 At the end of each semester one week is set aside for students to come together: